Most beginners do not need professional diagnostics.

-Best Overall OBD2 Scanner for Beginners
+Best Beginner-Friendly OBD2 Scanner

 FIXD Bluetooth OBD2 Scanner

-Very beginner-friendly mobile app
+Very beginner-friendly app

 Works with iPhone and Android